Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/README.md

 ## 3. Make the Script Executable (Linux Only)

 ### !!!
-IF USING PTERODACTYL PANEL SEE THIS FILE: (https://github.com/Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/blob/main/Pterodactyl_Panel/Instructions) AND IGNORE THIS SECTION'S INSTRUCTIONS !!!
+IF USING PTERODACTYL PANEL SEE THIS FILE: ([Pterodactyl Panel Setup](https://github.com/Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/blob/main/Pterodactyl_Panel/Instructions.md)) AND IGNORE THIS SECTION'S INSTRUCTIONS !!!

 On Linux, ensure the script has execute permissions by running: